dcikpeama/OnePay/README.md

 ### Statement Compatibility

 - **Status:** This tool supports **all** formats from 2021 to present.
 The parser automatically detects the account type headers and adjusts accordingly.
-- **NOTE:** Due to the change in naming conventions for some of the default accounts over the last few years (Debit/Checking/Spend), if importing multiple years of statements, it is recommended to consolodate accounts with the same account number to one name for better sorting.
+- **NOTE:** Due to the change in naming conventions for some of the default accounts over the last few years (Debit/Checking/Spend), if importing statements from multiple years, it is recommended to consolodate accounts with the same account number to one name for better organization.

 ### Limitations